Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • All identified mutations were de novo (not inherited from either parent), establishing the genetic mechanism.

-• Created the diagnostic classification -- Mental Retardation, Autosomal Dominant 23 (MRD23) -- that SETD5 Syndrome patients are still diagnosed under in some records.
+• Created the diagnostic classification Mental Retardation, Autosomal Dominant 23 (MRD23), which SETD5 Syndrome patients are still diagnosed under in some records.

-Relevance for families This is the paper that started SETD5 as a recognized diagnosis.
-If your child's records mention MRD23 or "SETD5-related intellectual disability," this 2014 paper is the foundational source for that classification.
+This is the paper that established SETD5 as a recognized diagnosis.
+If your child's records mention MRD23 or 'SETD5-related intellectual disability,' this 2014 paper is the foundational source for that classification.

 2015